ChicoFabLab/chicofablab.github.io/README.md

 1. Fork this repository
 2. Go to the `_wiki/` folder in your fork
-3. Click "Add file" to create a new page
+3. Click "Add file" to create a new page, or create the `.md` file locally
 4. Name it something like `my-page.md`
 5. Add front matter at the top: